MoeShaa123/Webscrape/README.md

 # Webscrape

-Made a Python script which extracts information from a website using the module BeutifulSoup
+Made a Python script which extracts information from a website using the module BeautifulSoup

 The website I chose to data scrape from is leaderboard from one of the most popular games out there